matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 This limitation provides DDoS safety by ensuring that the slots used for validation by various accounts *do not overlap*, so there is no need for them to *actually* belong to the account’s storage.

-To allow reading the ERC20 balance of the user, its allowance on the validation step, the following types of slots will be allowed for an account with address `A` on the validation step:
+To allow reading the user's ERC20 balance or allowance on the validation step, the following types of slots will be allowed for an account with address `A` on the validation step:

 1. Slots that belong to address `A`.
 2. Slots `A` on any other address.